trynthink/scout/docs/analysis_approach.rst

 Step 1: Develop initial ECM definition (meas_toupdate_in.json)
 --------------------------------------------------------------

 Users may define entirely new ECMs or modify existing ECM definitions from the database ‘meas_summary_data.json’. [#]_ Each Scout ECM definition centers around seven user-specified attributes.
 Three of these seven attributes – energy performance, installed cost, and lifetime – may be assigned a probability distribution [#]_ instead of a point value; these attributes also require sourcing information from the user.

+.. _ecm-sources:

 Acceptable sources for ECM input definitions include: RSMeans_ (for cost); `EnergyPlus/OpenStudio`_ (for performance, see :ref:`step 2 <analysis-step-2>`); databases from EIA_, `ENERGY STAR`_, and national labs; peer-reviewed journal publications or reports; and product literature.

 Selections for the applicable baseline market parameters are used in :ref:`step 2 <analysis-step-2>` to retrieve total energy use, |CO2|, and operating cost data for the baseline market.
 The ECM can then be applied to that baseline market to calculate savings impacts.